 Our Clients.
 Our global client base includes corporate pension plans, foundations, endowments, public retirement plans, corporate treasury assets, governments and sovereign wealth funds, insurance companies, high net-worth individuals, family offices, multi-employer retirement plans, financial institutions, intermediaries, retail investors and pooled investment vehicles, including both affiliated and unaffiliated U.S. and non-U.S. registered and unregistered funds, among others.
 We have minimum account size requirements for Separate Accounts.
 Please see our standard fee schedules outlined in Appendix B for more information regarding Separate Account minimums, which may be waived PIMCO's discretion.
 PIMCO also acts, or has acted, as an investment adviser or collateral manager to a number of unregistered structured products including but not limited to Collateralized Debt Obligations ("CDOs"), Collateralized Loan Obligations ("CLOs") and similar structured finance products.
-We may also sponsor or advise real estate investment trusts (REITs) and business development companies.
+We also sponsor a business development company and may sponsor holding company conglomerates that are structured and operated in a manner permitting them to be exempt from the definition of "investment company" under the Investment Company Act.
+We may also sponsor or advise real estate investment trusts (REITs).

 As noted in Item 4, Clients may access our investment management services directly, through pooled investment vehicles, or they can be obtained through Wrap Programs.
 Certain Wrap Programs also impose overall Wrap Program minimums and/or minimums required to maintain an investment option.
 Wrap Program minimums are determined by the Wrap Program Sponsor.
-You should consult the Sponsor's Wrap Program Brochure for more information.
+Please consult the Sponsor's Wrap Program Brochure for more information.

 Privacy Policy.
 We are strongly committed to protecting the privacy of our Client's information, including nonpublic personal information and will not as a matter of policy disclose such information except as required or permitted by law or for our everyday business purposes, such as to process transactions or to service an Account.
 In the ordinary course of our business, we and certain of our Service Providers need to obtain certain information from Clients.
 In such cases, we may share our Client's information with third-party Service Providers who are acting on our behalf or for our Client's benefit.
 In certain instances, we will share such information with affiliated and unaffiliated third parties subject to applicable laws and regulations.
 For example, we will provide Client information, including non-public personal information, to SSIMS so that SSIMS may provide services to an Account.
-We will also provide such information to a third party where a Client has given us consent to do so (such as to the Client's Custodian), at the request of a regulator or where we are required to disclose the information by law or regulation.
+We will also provide such information to a third-party where a Client has given us consent to do so (such as to the Client's Custodian), at the request of a regulator or where we are required to disclose the information by law or regulation.
 We have adopted privacy policies and procedures that are designed to prevent the unauthorized disclosure and use of Client information including non-public personal information.
 Please refer to Appendix E for PIMCO's Client Privacy Policy.